-When someone chokes, they cannot breathe because something is blocking their airway.
-If someone is choking, they require immediate help to clear the obstruction and help them breathe.
-Without help, a person may lose consciousness.
+Choking is when someone cannot breathe because something is blocking their airway.
+If someone is choking, they require immediate help to clear the obstruction.

 Choking is a frightening experience that can happen to anyone, although it